 For Gánti the citric acid cycle is only the starting point.
-He views living systems as fundamentally growing systems and so turns to autocatalytic cycles which create more of the cycle intermediates on each iteration (Gánti presents the malate cycle as an example of such a cycle) (Scheme 4):
+He views living systems as fundamentally growing systems and so turns to autocatalytic cycles which create more of the cycle intermediates on each iteration (Gánti presents the malate cycle as an example of such a cycle):

-Malate

-$$A + X \longrightarrow 1 \longrightarrow 2A + Y$$
+$$\mathbf{A} + \mathbf{X} \longrightarrow \mathbf{2A} + \mathbf{Y}$$

-Scheme 4

-To appreciate the significance Gánti attaches to such autocatalytic cycles, we need to bring in the second subsystem of a chemoton, the membrane.
-19 For Gánti, the membrane not only isolates the autocatalytic system (insuring, for example, that the concentration of intermediates is sufficient that ordinary diffusion will bring reactants together) but also allows for the control of admission and expulsion of materials from the system.
-(Insofar as it is a selective semi-permeable barrier, the membrane itself is a sophisticated and complex mechanism - a nontrivial component for the system to build and maintain.)
-It is critical for Gánti's account that the chemoton creates its own membrane, and to explain how it might do this, Gánti further amends his account of the metabolic cycle so that it not only generates more intermediates of the cycle but also components of the membrane, which Gánti represents as T (as Gánti has now moved into the realm of a purely theoretical cycle, he designates it simple as A) (Scheme 5):
+To appreciate the significance Gánti attaches to such autocatalytic cycles, we need to bring in the second subsystem of a chemoton, the membrane.19 For Gánti, the membrane both isolates the autocatalytic system (insuring, for example, that the concentration of intermediates is sufficient that ordinary diffusion will bring reactants together) but also allows for the control of admission and expulsion of materials from the system.
+(Insofar as it is a selective semi-permeable barrier, the membrane itself is a sophisticated and complex mechanism-a nontrivial component for the system to build and maintain.)
+It is critical for Gánti's account that the chemoton creates its own membrane, and to explain how it might do this, Gánti further amends his account of the metabolic cycle so that it not only generates more intermediates of the cycle but components of the membrane, which Gánti represents as T (as Gánti has now moved into the realm of a purely theoretical cycle, he designates it simple as A):